aseyq/statistical_rethinking_spritz/README.md

 We can decide it together but I was thinking starting it after Christmas.
 Probably sometime around mid/end-january can be good.

 ## How long will it take?
 It depends on how often we'd like to meet.
 I thought that most people prefer to meet every two weeks as once a week would probably be too demanding.
 But we can decide together in the first meeting.
+See below for a plan.

 The video sessions would take around 1h 30minutes each.
 We can restrict the following discussion to 30 minutes and have two-hour meetings.
 I think even watching the videos only would be sufficient, but during these two weeks, if you study the relevant chapter, I guess it might take another hour for you, depending on how deeply you get involved with the material.